Chidambaram moves Delhi High Court for bail in INX Media case

 "I am deeply concerned about the economy.
 The poor are the worst affected.
 Lower, fewer jobs, less trade and lower investment affect the poor and the middle class.
 Where is the plan to get the country out of this decline and gloom," his family tweeted from his official handle on his behalf.

-The former finance minister also lauded the capacity of the poor people to distinguish between justice and injustice.
+The former finance minister also lauded the capacity of poor people to distinguish between justice and injustice.

 Chidambaram, 74, was sent to Tihar Jail on September 5 by a Delhi court after his 14-day CBI custody in the INX Media case ended.